Juvederm pertains to a brand of dermal filler developed and manufactured by the Dublin-based global pharmaceutical company Allergan.

 A: Injections with Juvederm and other dermal fillers may produce adverse side effects, albeit mild in nature.
 The most commonly reported are post-injection swelling, bruising, tenderness, redness, itching, and mild pain.
 All of these tend to go away on their own.
 Severe side effects are rare.
 In case of such, consult your health specialist right away.

-A: Juvederm is made up of a naturally-occuring substance in the body, so safety shouldn’t be much of a concern.
+A: Juvederm is made up of a naturally-occurring substance in the body, so safety shouldn’t be much of a concern.
 However, if you have medical conditions, prior consultation with your health specialist is strongly advised.
 The same goes for those who are on medications, especially aspirin, naproxen, ibuprofen, and immunosuppressants.

 A: Juvederm is formulated and developed to get rid of facial wrinkles and folds, no matter how severe they are.
 It is a versatile, robust formula that should help restore facial contours safely and naturally.
 The FDA approved it as the only dermal filler that can deliver not just immediate improvements, but also long-lasting results of one to two years.

-A: The money-back guarantee or refund policy for Juvederm treatment depends on where you will have the filler injections.
+A: The money-back-guarantee or refund policy for Juvederm treatment depends on where you will have the filler injections.
 Most dermatologists honor their patient’s refund request if they are unsatisfied or unhappy with the results.